 Investor confidence was shaken by uncertainties including the looming Sino-US trade war as well as continuous depreciation of the RMB.
 Commission income from brokerage in the first half of 2018 maintained at similar level to the same period last year with surging IPO interest income.
 To reposition our brokerage business, we further strengthened client relationship management to delight our loyal customers with unparalleled service quality.
-We aim to engage more proactively in the margin financing business, with prudent risk control to improve our revenue mix and create sustainable growth to our business.
-Expansion is further focused on outreaching to more mainland clients for our long-term growth.
+We aim to engage more proactively in the margin financing business, kepansion is further focused on outreaching to more mainland clients for our long-term growth.
 This will be facilitated by our new strategic plans and enhanced trading platforms together with innovative investment products in the second half of the year.